rohithreddy/athena/readme.md

 ### Remove boilerplate

-Inside `templates/` edit various instances of foobar Athena labeling in `about.html`, `index.html`, and `page.html`.
+Inside `templates/` edit various instances of foobar athena labeling in `about.html`, `index.html`, and `page.html`.
 In `page.html` edit lines 19 and 24 (Facebook and Twitter image meta tags) and point them to a proper image link inside `static/img/`.

 ### Try as you write